Are you searching “how to get a job in digital marketing?

 MOZ SEO Learning Center (Free Course) – SEO is all about getting traffic from search engines by ranking websites on the first page of Google.
 To do that, you need to understand keyword research, searcher intent, on-page optimization, technical SEO, and link building.
 MOZ has compiled a comprehensive one-hour course that teaches you the fundamentals of SEO.

 Google Analytics Academy (Free Course) – Google Analytics is a free platform that’s once integrated with your website, can provide extremely valuable marketing analytics data.
-Knowing how what pages bring in the most traffic, bounce rate, time on page, CTR, conversion rates, and other organic metrics come from Google Analytics, but you have to know how to use Google Analytics at least at a basic level.
+Knowing what pages bring in the most traffic, bounce rate, time on page, CTR, conversion rates, and other organic metrics comes from Google Analytics, but you have to know how to use Google Analytics at least at a basic level.
 Getting familiar with the Google Search Console and Tag Manager is also impressive.

 Social Media Resources

-Facebook Ads & Facebook Marketing Mastery Guide (Paid Course) – This is a course I took on Facebook Advertising after I got my first full-time marketing job.
+Facebook Ads & Facebook Marketing Mastery Guide (Paid Course) – I took a course on Facebook Advertising after I got my first full-time marketing job.
 It’s beginner-friendly and packed with everything you need to know about Facebook Ad funnels, installing your pixel, creating your ad, and scaling your ad campaign.

 The above lists of books and courses will develop your skills and knowledge in the discipline(s) you’ve chosen in the previous step.
 The courses that offer free certifications will let your resume stand out among other applicants.

 Email Marketing Resources

 Strategic Email Marketing Course by GetResponse (Free) – This is an excellent course by GetResponse that teaches you email list building, effective email marketing, email and drip automation, statistics, and tips.
 Email automation is an essential part of online marketing campaigns for SEM, SEO, and social media.

 3. Start Building Your “Experience e-Portfolio”